 However, only 9% of regular users are over 45, and over 15% are under 30.
 It is also interesting to note that women seem to be more engaged in securing their sleep quality, as 10% of women use sleep-trackers regularly, compared to only 5% of men.

-20. Obstructive sleep apnea can develop with age.
+20. Sleep apnea facts indicate that obstructive sleep apnea can develop with age.

 What percentage of the population has trouble sleeping?